Started in Birmingham in May 2018, Permission to Smile’s campaign profile has been high and very warmly received.

 The campaign has been steered by a core group, comprising:

-Clare Beavan, foundation manager of DWF; Stephanie Bloxham, health business unit coordinator at Birmingham Voluntary Services Council; Michael Butler, reader in transformational change, Aston Business School; Indi Deol, founding director of DESIblitz; Sam German, director or PocZero Ltd; Amelia Ladbrook, chair of Birmingham Civic Society and Nick Venning, chairman of Thrive Brum
+Clare Beavan, foundation manager of DWF; Stephanie Bloxham, health business unit coordinator at Birmingham Voluntary Services Council; Michael Butler, professor of Organisational Analysis and Development, Aston Business School; Indi Deol, founding director of DESIblitz; Sam German, director of PocZero Ltd; Amelia Ladbrook, chair of Birmingham Civic Society and Nick Venning, chairman of Thrive Brum

 Martin Graham, the initiator and coordinator of the Permission to Smile campaign, who is also director of Uturn UK CIC and trustee of Southgate Family Church.